1985

 BIARRITZ-92

-Laird Hamilton, one of the most accomplished “watermen”, was one of OXBOW's early athletes.
-To fulfill his desire to surf bigger and bigger waves, he perfected the technique of towed-in surfing.
-His first stop was hurtling down the massive swell of the North Shore before attacking Jaws, the "monster" of Maui.
+Laird Hamilton, one of the most accomplished "watermen," was among OXBOW's early athletes.
+To satisfy his desire to surf bigger and bigger waves, he perfected the technique of tow-in surfing.
+His first stop was racing down the massive swells of the North Shore before taking on Jaws, the "monster" of Maui.
 Always on the lookout and perched in his helicopter, photographer Sylvain Cazenave immortalized these historic moments.
-The images defied disbelief the world over.
-And Laird continued to write his legend ...
+The images astounded people worldwide.
+And Laird continued to build his legend ...

 1995